-7. The Mahogany Tree (Swietenia mahagoni)
+11. The Mahogany Tree (Swietenia Mahagoni)

 This semi-deciduous, semi-evergreen tree loses a portion of its leaves in the colder seasons, and the new growth starts its life out as a lovely reddish-pink color.
 Hence the reason for it being semi-deciduous, semi-evergreen.

 This variety of mahogany tree is native to south Florida, and the Caribbean islands of Cuba, Jamaica, Bahamas, and the Dominican Republic.
 As you may have guessed, this tree prefers to live in tropical climates with ample sunlight and ample moisture.

 As mentioned before, when the leaves first sprout they are a blood red color, and quickly change to a dark green.
 Mahogany trees produce fruit in wood, winged pods that contain their seeds.

 The first ever recorded us was in 1514 to build the oldest church in the West Indies, and ever since then mahogany wood has been a staple in fine furniture making and royal rooms.

-Mahogany is also a very coveted choice of material for the making of high end insturments, such as mandolins, marimbas, and guitars.
+Mahogany is also a very coveted choice of material for the making of high end instruments, such as mandolins, marimbas, and guitars.
 However, due to irresponsible over harvesting, much of the mahogany available today comes from a different species, and is lower quality.

-8. The Basswood Tree (Tilia americana)
+12. The Basswood Tree (Tilia Americana)